StemVibrations/STEM/docs/tutorial2.rst

 Specification of the soil material is defined afterwards.
 The bottom soil layer is defined as a material with the name "soil_1".
-It's a Linear elastic material model with the solid density of 2650 kg/m3, the Young's modulus is 30e6 Pa and the Poisson's ratio is of 0.2.
+It is a Linear elastic material model with the solid density of 2650 kg/m3, the Young's modulus is 30e6 Pa and the Poisson's ratio is of 0.2.
 A porosity of  of 0.3 is specified.
 The soil is a one-phase soil, meaning that the flow of water through the soil is not computed.